avaamo/Node.js/readme.md

 Note: The bot will acknowledge any message as soon as it receives one without any additional code.

 When you combine these five steps, you have a bot ready.
-You can execute the sample app using the command `php bot_app.php` after filling the bot-uuid and access-token.
+You can execute the sample app using the command `node bot_app.js` after filling the bot-uuid and access-token.
 [Click here to see the full code sample].

 [Click here to see the full code sample]: ./bot_app.js
 [Avaamo Premium]: http://www.avaamo.com/premium.html